 Most of the draft toolkits have been tested already and training will happen this year with a number of organisations who deliver local NHS quality checking services.

-We will be making the draft toolkits available on our website in the next couple of months and we will ask people to look at them and tell us if they need any changes.
+Draft toolkits are available on our website and we are asking people to look at them and tell us if they need any changes.
 We hope the final toolkits will be ready to use by early next year.

 Information for service providers and commissioners